 - “It’s going to get better after some time.” it’s a recurring thought, because things happen in such ways that one tries to find excuses to stay in the relationship ‘for a little longer’.

 - There is a huge difference between “where I want things to be” and where they actually are.
 Their words won’t match their actions, so a fantasy is created along with the expectation that it’ll, someday, finally be fulfilled.

-By the time that the behavior is recognised to be harmful, there’s the point in which the affected partner starts to hope and idealise or even fantasise that the relationship, or their partner’s behavior will change after sometime, it’ll change and it’ll fulfill the ideal, the fantasy created.
+By the time that the behavior is recognized to be harmful, there’s the point in which the affected partner starts to hope and idealize or even fantasize that the relationship or their partner’s behavior will change after some time, it’ll change and it’ll fulfill the ideal, the fantasy created.

 20. There’s an imbalance in your other relations to other people in your life